 - Near mailboxes

-Cordless snow shovels are best for light powder, but if you experience heavy snow and ice packs, then you might be better off using a more powerful snowblower.
-Another issue most property owners have with cordless snow shovels is that these are actually pretty small compared to other snow-removing equipment.
+Cordless snow shovels are best for light powdery snow.
+If you experience heavy snow and ice packs, then you might be better off using a more powerful snow blower.
+These machines are best for homeowners or apartment dwellers that have a small area to clear.

 How long does the battery last?